Luehang/react-paypal-button-v2/README.md

 ## :small_blue_diamond: `options` Prop Fieldnames or Parameters

 You can customize the integration by passing different query parameters/fieldnames into the `options` prop object which will pass it to `https://paypal.com/sdk/js`.
-These parameters help PayPal decide the optimal funding sources and buttons to show to your buyers.
+These parameters help PayPal decide the optimal funding sources and buttons to show to your buyers.  **Before configuring the `options`, make sure you haven't manually added the script tag for `https://paypal.com/sdk/js`.**

 Option | Description | Type | Default
 ------ | ------ | ------ | ------